Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_add_ble_ota/adding_ble_ota.md

----
-sort: 1
----

 # GATT configuration :

-GATT of chip example is defined at this location "connectedhomeip\src\platform\EFR32\gatt.xml" GATT already include OTA service.
+GATT of chip examples is defined at this location "connectedhomeip\src\platform\EFR32\gatt.xml" GATT already include OTA service.
 You should be able to see OTA service in EFR connect application when device is not provisionned yet.